 8. Create Polls for Social Listening

 Facebook community groups are about two-way communication, and admins benefit from listening to the members.
 Asking the group what types of content they’d like to see, what questions they have, new topics they want to learn about, or what they like and dislike in the group can all lead to new ideas for admins and a better experience for members.

-Even though you set rules for inappropriate content, spam, and promotion, you’re bound to have a few rule breakers.
-Most situations can be dealt with on a case-by-case basis, but Facebook admins can now remove a member and all content they’ve posted with a single click if the issue persists.
+Even though you set rules for inappropriate content, spam, and promotion, you’re bound to have a few rule-breakers.
+You can deal with most situations on a case-by-case basis, but Facebook admins can remove a member and all content they’ve posted if the issue persists.

-Getting members to engage can be tricky, so consistent posting prompts are one way to encourage the audience to share their own user-generated content.
-One example is “Blog Post Thursday” from the Freelance to Freedom Project Community, Leah Kalamakis.
+Getting members to engage can be tricky, so consistent posting prompts are one way to encourage the audience to share their user-generated content.
+One example is “Blog Post Thursday” from the Freelance to Freedom Project Community.

-Creating, growing, and maintaining an engaged community group on Facebook is a real labor of love.
-The key to success is to start with a strong foundation and understanding of the group’s target audience and purpose, and then to build the community up with consistent engagement and creative ideas.
+Creating, growing, and maintaining an engaged community group on Facebook is a labor of love.
+The key to success is starting with a strong foundation and understanding of the group’s target audience and purpose, then building the community up with consistent engagement and creative ideas.
 Do you have any tips to add?